TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 11/Psalms 11.5.md

 ---

-Jehovah trieth the righteous; But the wicked and him that loveth violence his soul hateth.
+Yahweh examines the righteous, but the wicked and him who loves violence his soul hates.